-Welcoming and introduction from the guide.
+Welcoming and introduction of the guide.
 Dinner and accommodation at the hotel Finca Los Llanos*** in Capileira.

 DAY 2.
 BUBIÓN - POQUEIRA VALLEY - BUBIÓN.

 After breakfast, introduction of the horses and departure for a morning ride enjoying the beautiful panorama of the Poqueira Valley.
 Back to Bubión, where we arrive for lunch.
 Free afternoon to sightseeing the villages of the Poqueira Valley.
 Dinner at a local restaurant and accommodation at the hotel Finca Los Llanos*** in Capileira.
-4 hours riding.
+Four hours on horseback.

 DAY 3.
 BUBIÓN – TREVÉLEZ.

 After breakfast walk to the riding centre.
+Introduction of the horses.
 We will start by climbing up along bridle paths with views of the villages of the Poqueira through the Blood Ravine with views now of the villages of La Taha Valleys and Portugos.
 Along a bridle path through a forest of holm oaks we arrive to the track that leads us to Trevelez.
-Picnic en-route.
+Picnic en route.
 During the ride there are some opportunities for gallops with a magnificent panoramic view of the Sierra Contraviesa and Lújar opposite us.
 Descend to Trevélez by a bridle path where we will arrive in time for some beers with tapas.
 Trevélez, famous for its hams and considered the highest village in Spain at an altitude of 1,700m.
 Dinner and accommodation at the hotel La Fragua **.
-A 5 hour ride.
+A five-hour ride.

 DAY 4.
 TREVÉLEZ - BUBIÓN.

-After breakfast, transfer to Granada airport at a pre-arranged time.
+After breakfast, transfer to Granada airport at pre-arranged time.

 Please note: the hotels named in these itineraries are subject to change without notice for one of similar standard.